Josh-TX/videos-to-stream/README.md

 This will serve an HLS stream at `/playlist.m3u8`.
 The stream will recursively scan the container's /media folder for all video files, randomly select a file, and play a random 1-minute video clip from the file.
 It then crossfades into the next randomly-selected file, and repeats this forever.
 To reduce hardware strain, the stream will auto-pause after 60 seconds of no network activity, and it auto-resumes once there is.

-There's also soure code for a Roku TV App.
-More detailed instructions below
+There's also source code for a Roku TV App.
+[See more info below](#randomization-and-bias)

 ## VTS Remote